andrewzah/com.andrewzah/content/posts/anki-usage-guide.md

   - "/posts/2019/better-anki-usage-guide"
 ---

-As you may or may not know, I love [Anki](https://apps.ankiweb.net/), the spaced repetition flash cards app.
-I’ve been using it in my Korean learning journey for almost one and a half years now and I’ve written about it before.
+I love [Anki](https://apps.ankiweb.net/), the spaced repetition flash cards app.
+I’ve been using it in my [[korean-learning-journey-update-1|Korean learning journey]] for almost one and a half years now and I’ve written about it before.
 It’s a good app, but you can have a much better experience by making some modifications to it.

 If you don’t know what Anki is or why it’s compelling, I recommend you read [*Augmenting Long-term Memory*](http://augmentingcognition.com/ltm.html),